 The Board of Directors oversees Open Rights Group's work, which includes staffing, fundraising and responsibility for policy.

-Owen Blacker runs a technical team at an ad agency by day and by night works for a handful of Internet-related groups pressing for social and political change.
-As well as working with the Open Rights Group, he is a director of mySociety Ltd and a trustee of UK Citizens’ Online Democracy, the charity that runs it.
-He also helped found FaxYourMP.com and NO2ID and used to co-ordinate Stand.org.uk.
-He can usually be found wasting what he laughably calls “free time” playing with Flickr and contributing to the Wikipedia projects, which might explain why he still hasn’t got round to making himself a website, though he does now have a poorly-maintained blog.
+Owen runs a technical team at an ad agency by day and by night works for a handful of Internet-related groups pressing for social and political change.
+In addition, Owen is a director of the Open Rights Group, having been a founding member of the advisory council, he helped found NO2ID and FaxYourMP and used to co-ordinate Stand.org.uk.
+He can usually be found wasting what he laughably calls "free time" as a moderator for Twitter's British English localisation and contributing to the Wikipedia projects, which might explain why he still hasn't got round to making himself a website, though he does now have a poorly-maintained blog.

 James is a technologist.
 He has worked on the UK Internet scene since before the web was invented as developer, systems administrator, technical director or CTO for a number of top UK ISPs, service providers and media companies.
 James is recognized as an e-democracy pioneer having co-founded the UK's most successful e-democracy project, volunteer-run service: FaxYourMP.
 He is the co-founder of mySociety.org and TheyWorkForYou.com and serves as the Chairman and director of their parent registered charity: UK Citizens Online Democracy.
 James has been active in numerous multi award-winning online campaigning organisations, such as the anti internet snooping bill project: Stand.
 He volunteers for Greenpeace and Friends of the Earth and is a board member of the NO2ID campaign.
 Currently for a day job James is Executive Director and Chief Architect of the e-commerce software as a service company, Venda, which he co-founded.
 Here he provides market leading on-demand, global e-commerce capabilities on a fully managed basis to more than 200 of the world's most significant and successful retailers.
 For fun, he runs the UK's finest boutique chocolate shop, Paul A Young Fine Chocolates, with his business partner.